CHTC/chtc-website-source/_uw-research-computing/os-transition-htc.md

 ### Require CentOS 8 (previous default)

-To request that your jobs run on servers with CentOS 8 **only** add the following requirements line to your submit file:
+To request that your jobs run on servers with CentOS 8 **only**, add one of the following requirements lines to your submit file:

 ``` {.sub}
 requirements = (OpSysMajorVer == 8)